AnalyticsGate/AGE-AddInService-Setups/docs/releasenotes/2024/AGEAddInService-630-beta.md

 - Support for Updating AG
 - A .NET6 Framework is no longer required
 - The code includes the .NET6 Framework automatically
+- CAUTION: Microsoft Windows 8/8.1 and Server 2012/R2 are no longer supported in order to close possible future security gaps